srey942/Sreyas_Naaraayanan-Ramanathan-ecc-dssb-IS21-code-challenge-req101408/README.md

 ### Docker method:

-Please ensure that you have mininum version of docker version 19.03.8 [https://nvd.nist.gov/vuln/detail/CVE-2019-14271] installed on your system.
+Please ensure that you have mininum version of docker version 19.03.8 [https://nvd.nist.gov/vuln/detail/CVE-2019-14271] is installed on your system.

-Start by cloning the [GitHub Repository] ().
+Start by cloning the GitHub Repository - [https://github.com/srey942/Sreyas_Naaraayanan-Ramanathan-ecc-dssb-IS21-code-challenge-req101408.git](https://github.com/srey942/Sreyas_Naaraayanan-Ramanathan-ecc-dssb-IS21-code-challenge-req101408.git).

  Back-end :
 - cd into `/api` and create an .env file with the following contents